FY23 FULL PROPOSAL INSTRUCTIONS

-The Project Summary should be concise and focused; specific details of the experimental design, materials, and methods, etc., should be elaborated on in the Project Description.
+The SOW should be concise and focused; specific details of the experimental design, materials, and methods, etc., should be elaborated on in the Project Description.

 The Project Description should outline the general plan of work, including the broad design of activities to be undertaken, and, where appropriate, provide a clear description of experimental methods and procedures, and plans for preservation, documentation, and sharing of data, samples, physical collections, curriculum materials, and other related research and education products.

 Brevity will assist reviewers and NPMTI Networking & Facilitation Office (NFO) staff in dealing effectively with proposals.
 Therefore, the written text of the Project Description must be five pages or less (single spaced or equivalent); ten pages or less in total including figures and tables.

 Format using Times New Roman, 12 point or higher, black colored font with one-inch margins.
 Bold formatting should only be used for section headings or used minimally to emphasize importance or significance.
 Digital images inserted into the Project Description must only be included within the page limits (10 pages total).
 The maximum size of images to be included should be approximately 1200 x 1500 pixels using 256 colors.
 Figures must be readable as printed on an 8.5″ x 11″ page at normal (100%) scale.
 Conformance to the format requirements will be strictly enforced.